gizmotehcat/js_simple_library/README.txt

 Hello!
-This a library with few methods recreated from scratch - copying ideas from the loodash library.
+This is a library I built myself with a few methods to emulate a few lodash library methods.